8go/matrix-commander/README.md

   OS notification)
 - It uses the [matrix-nio](https://github.com/poljar/matrix-nio/) SDK
 - Both `matrix-nio` and `matrix-commander` are written in Python 3
-- Convenient to install via `pip` or `pip3`.
+- Convenient to install via `pip`.

-# Summary

-This program is a simple but convenient app to send and receive Matrix messages from the CLI in various different ways.
+# What for?
+Why?
+For whom?
+Use cases?

 Use cases for this program could be
 - a bot or part of a bot,